AdobeDocs/campaign-web.en/help/v8/reporting/global-report-email.md

 The errors shown in this report trigger the quarantine process.
 For more on quarantine management, refer to [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/failures/delivery-failures.html){target="_blank"}.

-+++Learn more on Breakdown of errors per type metrics.
++++Learn more about Breakdown of errors per type metrics.

 * **[!UICONTROL User unknown]**: Error type generated during delivery to indicate that the email address is invalid.